prjctimg/huetiful/README.md

 ![](./huetiful-logo.png)

-A JavaScript library for simple color manipulation.
-It bu
+A JavaScript library for simple color manipulations.

 ### What you can do with this package: